-The 1989 premiere CD release includes a bonus track of “Then You’ve Never Been Blue” which recorded on March 6, 1957, but not included on the album until then.
-The CD quickly went out of print and became a hot collector’s item until the 2002 reissue coupled with “Judy In Love”.
+The 1989 premiere CD release includes a bonus track of “Then You’ve Never Been Blue” which was recorded on March 6, 1957, but not included on the album until this 1989 release.
+The CD quickly went out of print and became a hot collector’s item until the 2002 reissue coupled with “Judy In Love.”

 Little Girl Blue

 Then You’ve Never Been Blue (first released in 1989)